 Molecularly distilled fish oils are considered to be the purest and safest, because this process removes nearly all of the unhealthy contaminants and toxins from the fish oil.

-One manufacturer considers that it produces the world’s finest pharmaceutical grade fish oil because their processing method features a proprietary, triple molecular distillation process that concentrates natural beneficial omega 3 fatty acids.
+One manufacturer considers that it produces the world’s finest pharmaceutical grade fish oil (scroll link for short video and detailed quality details) because their processing method features a proprietary, triple molecular distillation process that concentrates natural beneficial omega 3 fatty acids.
 This multistep process helps remove impurities and contaminants such as lead, mercury, arsenic, cadmium, dioxins, and PCBs.

 Make sure that the EPA supplement manufacturer provides a written guarantee of purity.

 Most companies honor a money back guarantee, but purity is the underlying concern with all fish oil supplements, even those who claim to be “pharmaceutical grade”.

 In addition to a money-back guarantee, does the manufacturer put into writing a 100% guarantee that the ingredients listed on the label are in the product; a 100% guarantee of quality-controlled product formulations that ensure product safety, purity, reliability, and product performance; and a 100% guarantee that they use the finest quality ingredients available but conduct their own testing to verify purity?

 Click here for an example of the guarantee of purity by the multistep molecular distillation company referenced above.